How to Choose & Use Hiking Poles: A Foolproof Guide

 I want highly reliable poles for a variety of terrain and weather conditions around the world.
 Weight and collapsed length (for travel) are considerations.
 But more than that I want pole locks that do not slip, wiggle, corrode, or break.
 I want comfortable grips and straps that won’t irritate my hands on sweaty, all-day hikes, yet can be adjusted for winter use with gloves.
 And I want poles that will last years, not a season.

 I want poles that have a solid warranty from a company with exceptional customer service.
 To get all of those features, I may have to pay a bit more, but it’s worth it to me because I hike numerous times a month and do several multi-day trips per year.
 Peace of mind and confidence in the gear is worth the small premium.
 The older I get (and the worse my knees get) the more I think of hiking poles as a safety feature – my health and well-being have a relationship with my hiking poles.
+Also, the popularity of ultra light trekking poles tents could be a consideration if you use one (I have two).

-Experience Comparison of Hiking Pole Materials
+Experienced Comparison of Hiking Pole Materials

 I have a pair of poles from Komperdell that had a twist lock fitting failure when I forced it to collapse while it was stuck in the extended position.
 Oops!
 Komperdell fixed it for the price of postage.
 Kudos to their warranty and customer service.

-My pair of carbon fiber poles (from the UK) were acquired when the second generation of carbon poles first came out and weigh 14.6 ounces.
+My pair of carbon fiber poles (from England) were acquired when the second generation of carbon poles first came out and weigh 14.6 ounces.
 They also use a twist lock fitting.
 I only use them where I won’t be banging around boulders.
 They do absorb a bit more shock than aluminum but shock has never been an issue for me with any pole.
 The carbon poles are now more than 10 years old and have held up well.

-While hiking in the Presidential Range of New Hampshire during a recent summer trip, one of my friends got his Leki carbon pole stuck in some super glue-like mud in a narrow space between boulders.
-As he had no room to leverage the pole out, he gave it a strong pull while using a twisting motion on the grip.
-The pole snapped right above the tip section.
-The carbon may have had a nick in it prior to sticking in the mud.
-He left the tip in the glue-like mud and hiked on using one pole.
-After the trip we stopped by a mini LL Bean store inside the Pinkham Notch Lodge facility.
+After the trip we stopped by a mini LL Bean store inside the Joe Dodge Lodge at Pinkham Notch facility.
 Though my friend didn’t buy the poles from LL Bean, the manager happily replaced them saying that Leki has great customer warranty support and it wouldn’t be a problem.
 That is awesome service from both companies!
 But, it does show the weakness of using carbon fiber poles.
 My friend, who is a professional outdoor educator, said that would be his first and only pair of carbon poles.
 He chose an aluminum pair to replace the broken carbon ones.

-Another good friend was hiking with me last spring using the Black Diamond Z folding poles.
+Another good friend was hiking with me one spring using the Black Diamond Z folding poles.
 He likes to rock and boulder climb and wanted trekking poles he could quickly stash away.
 We hiked 5.5 miles to our destination on a moderate, mostly dirt forest trail.
 We took a different route on the way back, which was very rocky much of the way.
 His poles started to make a bit of noise each time it hit the ground.
 Upon inspection, we found the lower section was slipping ever so slightly.
 He became quite frustrated and vowed to return the poles to the store where he bought them, which fortunately has a rather liberal return policy.

 I later looked into the issue with the poles he had and found out that the kevlar cord holding them together is known to stretch a hair with use and needs adjustment.
 It turns out the adjustment is pretty easy, no tools needed.
 However, it wasn’t exactly intuitive, either.
 Yes, my friend should have read the instructions before using the poles on a trip, but like you and me, he is human.
 At least he wasn’t like the guy who bought a headlamp moments before we hit the trail, only to realize that night that it did not come with batteries!